Swallowtail Lighthouse: Conservation

 In 2010, Swallowtail light was included on a list of 976 lighthouses declared "surplus" by the Canadian Coast Guard.
 The Swallowtail Keepers Society undertook to acquire and maintain the lighthouse and remaining property, and received a $55,000 grant from the New Brunswick government at a ceremony marking the Swallowtail's 150th anniversary.

 In 2012 the fog bell, which had been housed at the Grand Manan Museum since 1980, was returned to the site, where it is displayed on a new wooden deck near the keeper's house.

 The Swallowtail Keepers Society took over the lighthouse property in July 2013.
 Later that year, federal, provincial and municipal government grants and community fundraising resulted in over $200,000 "to build a boardwalk, improve the footbridge, produce marketing materials and cover project administrative costs at the iconic lighthouse".

+In 2023 the lighthouse underwent major repairs and had its shingles replaced at a cost of over $500,000, which was fundraised over two years and included federal and provincial government contributions.
+The Canadian Coast Guard used a helicopter to transport the construction materials to the site.